infinitewarp/SimpleWorldWarp/README.md

 Configuration
 -------------

 SimpleWorldWarp is simple!
-It has no plugin-specific configuration file.
 It simply works with the worlds running on your bukkit server.
+If you add new worlds, SimpleWorldWarp automatically maintains its own config file to track and reload those new worlds upon server restart.

 Permissions
 -----------